The-Pharo-Debugger-Book-Chapters/Sindarin-Scriptable-Debugger/sindarin/extending.md

 ### The Sindarin live scripting pane
 The live scripting pane allows us to directly execute scripts from the debugger.
-The scripting pane might not be activated, in which case we have to open the debugger extensions menu and activate the scripting pane (*@fig:activating-scripting-pane@*).
+The scripting pane might not be activated, in which case we have to open the debugger extensions menu and activate the scripting pane (fig. *@fig:activating-scripting-pane@*).

 ![Activating the Sindarin debugger scripting pane.](graphics/scripting-pane.drawio.pdf label=fig:activating-scripting-pane)